SWalls/SelfDrivingCarND/Projects/Vehicle Detection/writeup_report.md

 hog_channel = "ALL"
 ```

-The features from all 3 of these operations are combined into a single feature vector, which is labeled with either a 1 or a 0, depending on whether it belongs to the `vehicle` or `non-vehicle` class, respectively.
+The features from all 3 of these operations are combined into a single feature vector of length 8412, which is labeled with either a 1 or a 0, depending on whether it belongs to the `vehicle` or `non-vehicle` class, respectively.
+Using the above parameters, the accuracy of the SVM on the validation data is 99.1%.

 ### Sliding Window Search

 1\. **Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?**

-Instead of using the sliding window search function described in the earlier lessons, which computes the HOG features over and over for each window, I decided to use the `find_cars` function, defined at lines 183-250, which computes the HOG features beforehand, and then performs the sliding window search while re-using the same feature data.
+Instead of using the sliding window search function described in the earlier lessons, which computes the HOG features over and over for each window, I decided to use the `find_cars` function, defined at lines 199-268, which computes the HOG features beforehand, and then performs the sliding window search while re-using the same feature data.
 This proved much more efficient and saved a lot of time.

-In the `pipeline` function, `find_cars` is called twice at two different scales: 0.8 and 1.0.
-This can be seen at lines 338-350.
+In the main `pipeline` function defined at lines 364-408, `find_cars` is called twice at two different scales: 1.5 and 2.5.
 However, different search boundaries are defined for each scale.
-Specifically, the algorithm searches with windows at 0.8 scale only in the top 45 pixels of the road and between the middle 500 pixels, since this is where cars are expected to appear small.
-It searches with windows at 1.0 scale only in the lower 500 pixels of the road.
-This can be seen on line 339:
+Specifically, the algorithm searches with windows at 2.5 scale only in the right-most 300 pixels of the road, since this is where cars are expected to appear large.
+It searches with windows at 1.0 scale across the entire road, which spans the whole width of the image and 256 pixels high.
+This can be seen on line 371:

 ```
-for scale, ystart, ystop, xstart, xstop in [[0.8, 400, 445, 430, 930], [1.0, 400, 656, 0, img_width]]:
+for scale, ystart, ystop, xstart, xstop in [[1.5, 400, 656, 0, img_width], [2.5, 380, 656, img_width-300, img_width]]:
 ```

-These scales were chosen because a scale that is too small (such as 0.5) results in a lot of false-positives, and all scales bigger than 1.0 are redundant, as they seem to identify cars equally as well as the 1.0 scale.
+These scales were chosen because a scale that is too small (such as 0.5) results in a lot of false-positives, and for the most part, scales bigger than 1.5 are redundant, since they seem to identify cars equally as well as the 1.5 scale.
 As such, these extra scales aren't worth the performance loss to compute.

-Instead of overlap, the `find_cars` function defines at line 207 how many cells to jump per step of the sliding window algorithm.
+Instead of overlap, the `find_cars` function defines at line 224 how many cells to jump per step of the sliding window algorithm.
 I chose to keep the default value of 2 cells per step, since this provides some overlap without being too performance heavy.

 2\. **Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?**

 Ultimately I searched on two scales using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-To otpimize performance, I combined the hog feature extraction and sliding window search into one function.
+To optimize performance, I combined the hog feature extraction and sliding window search into one function.

-First, the pipeline calls the `find_cars` function to get all the bounding boxes of suspected vehicles in the image at 2 different scales.
+First, the pipeline calls the `find_cars` function, which performs the HOG feature extraction and the sliding window search, testing images on the trained classifier in order to get all the bounding boxes of suspected vehicles in the image at 2 different scales.
+This happens at line 372.
 Here is an example of the bounding boxes produced by this function:

 ![alt text][image4]

+Next, the pipeline uses the bounding boxes to create a new `Frame` object with a `heatmap`.
+This can be seen at line 375.
+In the `Frame` class, at lines 338-349, a flattened version of the heatmap called `flatmap` is created.
+This is similar to the output of the `label` function, but it does not differentiate between groups of pixels.
+Instead, it simply takes all the heatmap values greater than 0 and flattens them all down to 1.
+The reason for doing this is so that heat generated by overlapping bounding boxes on the same frame is a separate metric from the heat generated by overlapping bounding boxes across multiple frames.

-Next, the pipeline uses the bounding boxes to create a heatmap that shows the most likely candidates for separate cars in the image.
-This can be seen at lines 350-354.
-This is done over multiple frames, and then the heatmap is thresholded, so that false positives that only appear in a few frames are removed.
-Here is an example of a thresholded heatmap, created from the bounding boxes in the previous image:
+This flatmap is computed for each frame, and then all the flatmaps from the previous 20 frames are combined into one single heatmap called `timemap`, at lines 376-380.
+When this sum is computed, the current frame is weighted as 30% of the sum, while the previous frames count for 70%.
+This is so that the bounding boxes in the current frame will create more heat in the `timemap` compared to the previous frames.
+Next, the `timemap` is thresholded at line 384, so that false positives that only appear in a few frames are removed.
+Here is an example of a thresholded `timemap`, created from the bounding boxes in the previous image:

 ![alt text][image5]